corflex

 Every game consists of 5 rounds, each scored from 0 to 10, for a maximum total of 50.
 The scoring formula is different for each mode and tuned to its specific cognitive demand.
 For example, Rhythm scores timing precision in milliseconds, Chroma uses perceptual color distance (CIELAB Delta E), and Harmony measures pitch accuracy in semitones.
 The common thread is that higher accuracy always means a higher score.

 Easy mode provides a comfortable starting point with fewer elements, longer display times, and simpler patterns.
 Hard mode increases the challenge with more items to remember, shorter windows, and tighter scoring thresholds.
-Both difficulties are available for solo and multiplayer play.
+Apex (Premium subscribers only) is the third tier — each of the 20 modes has a unique creative twist that tests a deeper version of the underlying skill (reverse recall, hidden filters, selective attention, etc.).
 Daily challenges are always Easy.
 Weekly tournaments are always Hard.

-Corflex includes: Sequence (ordered recall), Grid (spatial memory), Rhythm (beat timing), Transform (rule prediction), Oddity (visual search), Mirror (symmetry), Flash (rapid counting), Track (object tracking), Shift (change detection), Glyph (symbol decoding), Chroma (color reproduction), Harmony (pitch matching), Index (working memory), Maze (path recall), Melody (tonal sequence), Reflex (reaction time), Morph (word patterns), and Cascade (spatial drop memory).
+Corflex includes: Sequence (ordered recall), Grid (spatial memory), Rhythm (beat timing), Transform (rule prediction), Oddity (visual search), Mirror (symmetry), Flash (rapid counting), Track (object tracking), Shift (change detection), Glyph (symbol decoding), Chroma (color reproduction), Harmony (pitch matching), Index (working memory), Maze (path recall), Melody (pentatonic recall), Reflex (reaction time), Interval (time estimation), Cascade (spatial drop memory), Scan (verbal recognition memory), and Bond (color mixing).
 Visit the Games page for detailed descriptions of each.

 Brain Score